 According to this best site, both pumps had to be pulled out of the pits to clear the plug.
 The water had to be pumped out of the pits in order to place the pumps back in place.
 “Everything that we needed to happen to get this done as quickly as possible and avoid back up of the entire village sewer system worked for us,” said Watkins.

-This could have been avoided, Watkins said.
+This could have been avoided if they consulted power plant construction contractors, Watkins said.

 “This was a preventable incident that can be avoided by folks only flushing pee, poo, and toilet paper, and nothing else, Watkins said.

 The treatment facility will also take measures to prevent a reoccurrence.